epfl-matmat/matmat.org/jobs.md

 @def title = "Job Openings"

 # Job Openings

-In our group hiring is done on a rolling basis.
+Below, this page lists the current PhD or PostDoc openings in our group.
-Specific openings will appear here, but if you are interested in working with us, you are welcome to send an inquiry.
+If you are interested in working with us, but no openings matching your profile, you are still welcome to submit a general inquiry.

-Before you apply please read the [application guidelines](#application_guidelines).
+In any case, please consider [application guidelines](#application_guidelines) before you contact us.
-We like to give each serious candidate the proper consideration they deserve.
+We like to give each serious candidates the proper consideration they deserve.
 Unfortunately the large number of mass applications with no connections to the projects or general research in our group make it necessary to do a preliminary screening of candidates.